Margret Eicher - The Neo Baroque Furor Show

-- Six single edition Non-Fungible Tokens (NFT) will be auctioned under a pseudonym Mae B. on the OpenSea Platform.
-5 unique versions will be available of Shining Boys, Naked Joker, Then We Take Berlin, Heroes, Masked Girls, and VR Space that exemplify Eicher’s singular depiction of pop-stars and media icons enmeshed and layered with symbols from art history.
-These works integrate fully with the most up-to-date digital technology, which presents a new avenue for digital art.
+- NFT Edition: Six single edition Non-Fungible Tokens (NFT) will be sold under a pseudonym Mae B. on the OpenSea Platform.
+Unique versions will be available of Shining Boys, Naked Joker, Then We Take Berlin, Heroes, Masked Girls, and VR Space that exemplify Eicher’s singular depiction of pop-stars and media icons enmeshed and layered with symbols from art history.

 - To showcase the NFTs Galerie Michael Janssen is partnering with ARTLAND for the first VR exhibition on their platform. >> Watch it here